jtolio/jam/README.md

   utils      miscellaneous utilities

 FLAGS
   -blobs.max-unflushed 1000               max number of objects to stage
                                           before flushing (must fit file
                                           descriptor limit)
   -blobs.size 62914560                    target blob size
   -cache file:///home/jt/.jam/cache       where to cache blobs that are
                                           frequently read
   -cache.min-hits 5                       minimum number of hits to a blob
-                                       before considering it for caching -cache.size 10                       how many blobs to cache -config /home/jt/.jam/jam.conf       path to config file -enc.block-size 16384                encryption block size -enc.passphrase ...                  encryption passphrase -log.level normal                    default log level. can be: debug, normal, urgent, or none -store file:///home/jt/.jam/storage  place to store data. currently
+                                          before considering it for caching -cache.size 10                          how many blobs to cache -cache.state /home/jt/.jam/cache-state  where to store cache state on local disk, empty to disable -config /home/jt/.jam/jam.conf          path to config file -enc.block-size 16384                   encryption block size -enc.passphrase ...                     encryption passphrase -log.level normal                       default log level. can be: debug, normal, urgent, or none -store file:///home/jt/.jam/storage     place to store data. currently
                                           supports:
                                           * file://<path>,
                                           * storj://<access>/<bucket>/<pre>
                                           * s3://<bucket>/<prefix>
                                           and can be comma-separated to
                                           write to many at once
 ```